jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 it should display the username you received from use as the current login on the private registry.
 NOTE: this does not affect your username/login session on the public npm registry.

-5. install the Angular wrapper of the Adaptable Blotter
+5. install the Angular wrapper of Adaptable

 ```npm i @adaptabletools/adaptableblotter-angular-aggrid```